Andy4495/matrix-keypad-library/README.md

     16th       15          8        5        '1'

-Then, **use the constructor to create the keypad object**, using the arrays and size values defined above:
+Then, **use the constructor to create the keypad object**, using the arrays and size values defined above.
+The first form of the constructor is for the default mode where the column lines are only set to `OUTPUT` when the keypad is being scanned:

     Keypad4495 myKeypad(keymap, rowPins, colPins, NUM_ROWS, NUM_COLS);

+The alternate form of the constructor is used for "Keep Active" mode where the column lines are set to `OUTPUT` at all times.
+This mode may be used in cases where the column lines are shared by other devices.
+Note that the actual pin values are not retained, just the `OUTPUT` setting:

+    Keypad4495 myKeypad(keymap, rowPins, colPins, NUM_ROWS, NUM_COLS, true);

 And finally, **to get a keypress, use either `waitForKey()` or `getKey()`**.